Barbie: Fictional biography

 Barbie's full name is Barbara Millicent Roberts and her parents' names are given as George and Margaret Roberts from the fictional town of Willows, Wisconsin, in a series of novels published by Random House in the 1960s.
 In those novels, Barbie attended Willows High School; while in the Generation Girl books, published by Golden Books in 1999, she attended the fictional Manhattan International High School in New York City (based on the real-life Stuyvesant High School).

 She has an on-off romantic relationship with her then-boyfriend Ken (full name "Kenneth Sean Carson"), who first appeared in 1961.
 A news release from Mattel in February 2004 announced that Barbie and Ken had decided to split up, but in February 2006, they were hoping to rekindle their relationship after Ken had a makeover.
 In 2011, Mattel launched a campaign for Ken to win Barbie's affections back.
-The pair officially reunited in Valentine's Day 2011.
+The pair officially reunited on Valentine's Day 2011.
 Beginning with Barbie Dreamhouse Adventures in 2018, the pair are seen as just friends or next-door neighbors until a brief return to pre-2018 aesthetics in the 2023 television show, Barbie: A Touch of Magic.

 Mattel has created a range of companions and relatives for Barbie.
 She has three younger sisters: Skipper, Stacie, and Chelsea (named Kelly until 2011).
 Her sisters have co-starred in many entries of the Barbie film series, starting with Barbie & Her Sisters in A Pony Tale from 2013.
 'Retired' members of Barbie's family included Todd (twin brother to Stacie), Krissy (a baby sister), and Francie (cousin).
 Barbie's friends include Hispanic Teresa, Midge, African American Christie, and Steven (Christie's boyfriend).
 Barbie was also friendly with Blaine, an Australian surfer, during her split with Ken in 2004.

 Barbie has had over 40 pets including cats and dogs, horses, a panda, a lion cub, and a zebra.
 She has owned a wide range of vehicles, including pink Beetle and Corvette convertibles, trailers, and Jeeps.
 She also holds a pilot's license, and operates commercial airliners in addition to serving as a flight attendant.
 Barbie's careers are designed to show that women can take on a variety of roles in life, and the doll has been sold with a wide range of titles including Miss Astronaut Barbie (1965), Doctor Barbie (1988), and Nascar Barbie (1998).